vermagav/config-parser/README.md

 ### Description

-This is a configuration file parser written in C++.
+This is an INI configuration file parser written in C++ as part of a 24 hour hack session.

 ### Parsing Flow